 - Will you leave the session with knowledge that you didn’t have before you arrived?

 - Will you feel as if you represented your organization well?

-Confirmed for the 2017 ONLC “Meet the Funders” sessions
+The following foundation are confirmed for the 2019 ONLC “Meet the Funders” sessions.

 Arthur R. Dubs Foundation